harzh1/weatherApp/README.md

 ## Technologies

-- HTML, CSS, and JavaScript
+- HTML, CSS, JavaScript and Webpack Module
 - WeatherAPI and Giphy API
 - Promises or async/await for asynchronous operations